Bharai

 Bharai are a Muslim community found in Pakistan and India.
 They are settled in Punjab province and Karachi in Pakistan and the states of Himachal Pradesh and Punjab in India.
 They are also known as Parahin and in Uttar Pradesh, the Bharai are also commonly known as Sheikh Sarwari.
-It is also the name of a Jat and Rajput clan.

-Origin

-The Bharai were traditionally priests of the Sultani sect, a syncretic sect with combined elements of Hinduism and Islam.
-The Sultanis were followers of the Sufi saint Sultan Sakhi Sarwar of Dera Ghazi Khan in what is now Pakistan.
-Most Sultanis were members of the Hindu Jat community, but the Bharai were always Muslim, and belonged either to the Muslim Jat or Muslim Rajput castes.
-The Jat Bharai claim descent from one Garba Jat, a Hindu attendant at the shrine of Sakhi Sarwar, who said to have been instructed by the Sakhi Sarwar to convert to Islam in a dream.
-There are various theories as to the origin of the word Bharai.
+Like other Faqir groups, the Sarwari started off as a Sufi order, the Sarwari Qadiriyya.
+The word sarvar means ‘leader’, ‘chief’, and ‘master’ in the Persian language, and the Sarwari order was said to be founded by Sultan Bahoo, a Sufi of Punjab.

 Present circumstances

 The Bharai are now mainly settled agriculturists.
 Many Bharai are involved in rearing cattle, and the community are considered fairly skilled in this activity.
 Important subsidiary occupation includes service in the army, police and forestry service.

-Although Sunni, the Bharai still pay special reverence to Sultan Sakhi Sarwar.